 How does this medication work?
 What will it do for me?

 Azithromycin belongs to the family of medications known as macrolide antibiotics.
 It is used to treat certain types of infections that are caused by bacteria.
-It is most commonly used to treat ear infections (e.g., otitis media), throat infections, lung infections (e.g., pneumonia), and skin infections.
-It can also be used to prevent mycobacterium avium complex (MAC) infections in people with HIV infection.
+It is most commonly used to treat ear infections (e.g., otitis media), throat infections, lung infections (e.g., pneumonia), certain sexually transmitted infections, and skin infections.
+It can also be used to prevent mycobacterium avium complex (MAC) infections in people with HIV infection and to treat flare-ups of chronic obstructive pulmonary disease (COPD) caused by bacteria.

 Your doctor may have suggested this medication for conditions other than the ones listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.